 Professor Timothy P. Hughes, MD, FRACP, FRCPA, MBBS, FAAHMS

-Professor Timothy Hughes is the Cancer Theme Leader at SAHMRI, Beat Cancer Professor, University of Adelaide and Consultant Haematologist in the Division of Haematology in the Royal Adelaide Hospital.
-He is also Chair of the International Chronic Myeloid Leukemia Foundation (iCMLf); Fellow of the Australian Academy of Health and Medical Sciences (AAHMS).
+Professor Timothy Hughes is the Precision Medicine Theme Leader at the South Australian Health and Medical Research Institute (SAHMRI); Beat Cancer Professor at the University of Adelaide and Consultant Haematologist at the Royal Adelaide Hospital.
+He is also Chair of the International Chronic Myeloid Leukemia Foundation (iCMLf) and an inaugural Fellow of the Australian Academy of Health and Medical Sciences (AAHMS).

 10 significant publications

 1.Hughes TP, Kaeda J, Branford S, Rudzki Z, Hochhaus A, Henslee ML, Gathmann I, Bolton AE, van Hoomissen IC, Goldman JM and Radich J. Frequency of major molecular responses to imatinib or interferon alfa plus cytarabine in newly diagnosed patients with chronic myeloid leukemia.
 2003 New England Journal of Medicine 349:1423-32 CIT 1369 This landmark paper was the first to define MMR and to demonstrate that achievement of MMR was predictive of a very low risk of disease progression.

 2.Michor F, Hughes TP, Iwasa Y, Branford S, Shah N, Sawyers C, Nowak A. Dynamics of chronic myeloid leukaemia.
 2005 Nature (A*) 435(7046):1267-70 CIT 777 The first mathematical model of a human cancer predicted that leukaemic stem cells may not be reduced by imatinib.
 The primary data used for this mathematical model was produced in our lab.